ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## The DLOA (Digital Letter or Approval) Claim (dloas)

-A DLOA (Digital Letter of Approval) {{DLOA}} is a document that describes a certification that a device or entity has recevied.
+A DLOA (Digital Letter of Approval) {{DLOA}} is an XML document that describes a certification that a device or entity has received.
 Examples of certifications represented by a DLOA include those issues by Global Platform and those based on Common Criteria.
 The DLOA is not specific to any particular certification type or those issues by any particular organization.